lucapizz/JavaEclipse/README.md

 Happy coding!

-<b>TRICK</b>
+<b>Base TRICK</b>

-Non è un vero trucco ma una nota importante.
+Non è un vero e proprio trucco ma una nota importante.
+It is not a real trick but an important note.

+Bisogna usare l'ambiente giusto.
+You need to use the right environment.

+con JavaSE-1.8 funziona bene
+with JavaSE-1.8 works fine

-Bisogna usare l'ambiente giusto. con JavaSE-1.8 funziona con JavaSE-22 invece crea un JAR che da errore.
+con JavaSE-22 invece crea un JAR che da errore all'avvio. with JavaSE-22 instead, creates a JAR that on run give us error .